Marine, Estuarine and Freshwater Biology (MEFB)

 Credits: 4

 The course is designed to introduce students to a comparative study of the principal organ systems of vertebrates (i.e., fishes, sea turtles, marine birds, marine mammals) that are specifically adapted to the marine environment.
 Rather than focusing only on description of anatomical structure, the anatomy of structures are investigated with function, biological role, and evolutionary relationships.
 Laboratory exercises cover osteology, dissection, behavior and biomechanics.
-Special fee.
-Prereq: one year college biology/or permission.
-Permission required.
+One year of college biology required prior to taking this course.
 (Summers only at Shoals Marine Lab.)

 Equivalent(s): ZOOL 753, ZOOL 754